Skip to main content

 Scenario: I already have a booking-linked approved estimate and need to collect money upfront

-When to use: The estimate is already linked to a booking and fully approved.
-Now you need to raise the deposit invoice.
+When to use: The estimate is already linked to a booking, fully approved, and includes rows marked for upfront payment.

 Steps: